What are Trump’s final rally speeches like? Lower energy, less focused and running late

 Trump’s attacks have become increasingly profane

 Over the summer, Trump had a hard time pivoting away from bashing President Biden after he dropped out.
-But lately Trump has fallen into a familiar refrain of calling Harris stupid, low-IQ and pushing back on criticism of his speeches by arguing none of her words make any sense.
+But lately, Trump has fallen into a familiar refrain of calling Harris stupid and low-IQ, and pushing back on criticism of his speeches by arguing none of her words make any sense.

 “I have no cognitive,” he said in an Oct.
 20 town hall in Lancaster, Pa.
 “She may have a cognitive problem, but there's no cognitive problem.”